 Is it selfish to use donor eggs?

-My response to this is that we as humans are hard-wired to want to procreate – we know this – so if you are asking yourself this question, you may be feeling ashamed that you have the same hormonally- and brain-based drive to reproduce that many of the rest of us do.
-If you accept that you too possess this human drive, and that there are evolutionary reasons for it, it may help you manage your fear and shame as you face these difficult decisions.
+My response is that humans are hard-wired to want to procreate.
+We know this, so if you are asking yourself this question, you may feel ashamed.
+You might feel ashamed that you have the same hormonal and brain-based drive to reproduce that many of the rest of us do.
+Accepting that you possess this human drive can help you manage your fear and shame.
+Understanding that there are evolutionary reasons for this drive may also assist you as you face these difficult decisions.

 Will I regret using an egg donor?
-Will I regret NOT using an egg donor?
+Will I regret NOT utilizing an egg donor?

-I have a bit of a romantic answer to this question: I think that as humans, we all make meaning out of our experiences and try to weave them into our life stories.
-No matter how your family-building story unfolds, you will make meaning of your experiences; when you make meaning, it can help you manage feelings like regret.
+I have a romantic answer: Humans make meaning from our experiences and weave them into our life stories.
+No matter how your family-building tale unfolds, you will make meaning of your experiences.
+When you make meaning, it can help you manage feelings like regret.

 Many patients who had a donor-conceived baby tell me that they cannot imagine having a different child than the one that is theirs.